 - Do not rest your hand on the gear lever while driving.
-The pressure of your hand could cause premature wear on the selector forks in the gearbox. - When changing gear, you should always depress the clutch fully to avoid unnecessary wear and damage. - Do not hold the vehicle on the clutch "on hills".
+The pressure of your hand could cause premature wear on the selector forks in the gearbox. - When changing gear, you should always depress the clutch fully to avoid unnecessary wear and damage. - Do not "slip" the clutch to hold the vehicle on a hill.
 This causes premature wear and damage to the clutch. - Do not leave your foot on the clutch pedal; although the pressure may seem insignificant, it can cause the premature wear of the clutch plate.
 Use the foot rest when you do not need to change gear.